drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/03.updating/docs.md

 ```

 Please note the `--with-dependencies` option.
 Without this option
-specified any needed, contributed projects and libraries will not
+specified, any needed, contributed projects and libraries will not
 update.
 Only the Drupal Commerce module will be updated.

 Run your Drupal updates once all of the dependencies are updated.
 We